ADHD, HIGH FUNCTIONING AUTISM

 Ages 14 – 17

-Sessions 3 only – See Dates & Rates
+Sessions 2 – See Dates & Rates

 Tri-Adventures offers an in-depth introduction to three popular outdoor sports: backpacking, flat-water canoeing, and rock climbing.
 The variety of activities makes this a popular introduction to our adventure programs.
 The group learns the basic skills to participate in each sport, trained by an experienced instructor, while undertaking a multi-day trip with each.
 Along the way, they also learn camping skills such as water purification, tarp construction, and wilderness food preparation.
 As a small group working together, participants refine their interactions and decision-making skills, while building self-esteem, as they face the challenges posed by these exciting sports.